by Dave Mosher and Kevin Loria

 The myth is thought to have started during as a piece of British propaganda during World War II.
 That government wanted to secret the existence of a radar technology that allowed its bomber pilots to attack in the night.

-my site MYTH: Pregnancy gives you "baby brain" and makes you dumb.
+MYTH: Pregnancy gives you "baby brain" and makes you dumb.

 Studies on this turn up mixed results, at best.